The Ancient Theatre Archive

 (Dressed stonework). rectangular blocks of any type of stone with square corners and dressed surfaces; used in masonry construction.

-aulaeum ow-LIE-um
+aulaeum au-LAH-e-um

-aulos (αὐλός) ow-LOSS
+aulos (αὐλός) OW-loss

 (Greek: musical instrument).
 An ancient, double-reeded musical instrument similar to an oboe; typical musical instrument used to accompany theatrical performances; sometimes translated as “flute.”